 Your competitors’ audience

-Follow, or add to a list, some of your competitors’ followers whom you suspect could be your prospects.
-If they follow you back then great – they’ve effectively subscribed to your Twitter updates.
+Follow some of your competitors’ followers whom you suspect could be your prospects.
+If they follow you back then great – they’ve effectively subscribed to your updates.
 They might even find you on Facebook or Instagram if your content is solid.
-If they’re in a list, it makes it easier to start a conversation with them and keep tabs on their behaviour.
+On Twitter, you could add them to a private list, which makes it easier to start a conversation with them and keep tabs on their behaviour.

 Don’t follow your competitors’ followers en-mass.
 It will look obvious and spammy and you might even get called up on it!
 You’re better off interacting in a range of ways.
-Follow some, tweet some, like some’s content and do it for a range of competitors and collaborators.
+Follow some, interact with some, like their content and do it for a range of competitors and collaborators.

 Read more on social media strategy or contact us using the sidebar for more information.